NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/ecocomDP/01_ecocomDP_workflow_with_NEON_and_CyVerse/01_ecocomDP_workflow_with_NEON_and_CyVerse.md

 </div>

 ## Introduction
-In this code-along tutorial, we will
- - learn about tools to facilitate synthesis
- - where and how to find NEON and LTER data
- - what is LTER
- - what is EDI
- - what is NEON
- - options for downloading and working with the dat
- - First, we will learn how to find and download data directly from the NEON and EDI data portals.
- - Learn how to find, dowonload, and explore data using ecocomDP, why an intermediate data pattern?
-What tools are available? explore how to find and download NEON and LTER biodiversity data.

- - using the ecocomDP package for R, which has been developed by the Environmental Data Initiative (EDI) in collaboration with NEON staff.

-### What is ecocomDP?
+In ecological synthesis projects, tasks related to finding, accessing, and vetting datasets to include in an analysis often creates an enormous time sink.
+However, it is crucial that investigators understand the structure of and assumptions behind each of the datasets included in a study.
+In this code-along tutorial, we will learn about tools available in the `ecocomDP` package for R to facilitate this initial data discovery, wrangling, and vetting process for datasets representing communities of organisms.

 "ecocomDP" is both the name of an R package and a data model.

 EDI describes the ecocomDP data model as "A dataset design pattern for ecological community data to facilitate synthesis and reuse".
+Because this data model is intended for use with community data, observations are expected to be measures of species abundance, biomass, or similar.
+However, some ecocomDP datasets report occurrences.
+The motivation for applying the ecocomDP data pattern to both NEON biodiversity data products and EDI data packages, including data from the US Long Term Ecological Research (LTER) Network and Macrosystems Biology projects, is to make these data discoverable and accessible through a single data search tool and to be delivered in a standard format.
+Functions in the `ecocomDP` package provide tools to maniuplate and visualize ecocomDP formatted data objects in R. We are also in the process of developing tools to easily convert ecocomDP data packages to Darwin Core Archives ([DwC-A, event core](https://rs.gbif.org/core/dwc_event_2022-02-02.xml)) for submission to [GBIF](https://www.gbif.org/) to further facilitate NEON and LTER data discovery.

-See the ecocomDP GitHub repo here:
+For more information on `ecocomDP`, see the GitHub repo here:
 <a href="https://github.com/EDIorg/ecocomDP ">https://github.com/EDIorg/ecocomDP</a>.

-The motivation is for both NEON biodiversity data products and EDI data packages, including data from the US Long Term Ecological Research (LTER) Network and Macrosystems Biology projects, to be discoverable through a single data search tool, and to be delivered in a standard format.
-Our objective here is to demonstrate how the workflow will work with NEON biodiversity data packages.
+In this lesson, we will learn how to find and access ecological community datasets provided by the [National Ecological Observatory Network (NEON)](https://www.neonscience.org/) and the [Environmental Data Initiative (EDI)](https://edirepository.org/).

+Excises in this lesson will cover:

+ * How to access NEON data and supporting information using the NEON data portal
+ * How to import NEON data into your R session
+ * An example of data wrangling necessary to use a NEON organismal dataset
+ * How to access an EDI dataset and import it into your R session
+ * How to find and access a NEON dataset using `ecocomDP`
+ * How to use `ecocomDP` plotting functions
+ * How to access an EDI dataset using `ecocomDP`
+ * How to compare multiple `ecocomDP` formatted datasets
+ * Options for working with data in the CyVerse Data Store

 ## Things you'll need to complete this tutorial
 #### _1. R Programming Language_
 You will need some familiarity with the R programming language to complete this tutorial and we recommend you use a version of the [RStudio IDE](https://www.rstudio.com/products/rstudio/).
 In this tutorial, we will describe how to access an instance of RStudio with all the required packages pre-installed via your web browser using the Visual Interactive Computing Environment (VICE) provided in the [CyVerse Discovery Environment](https://cyverse.org/discovery-environment).
 Alternatively, you can also complete most of the exercises in this tutorial using a locally installed version of [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/).